nimati/FCAlertView/README.md

 ### Alert Types

-FCAlertView comes with 3 pre-designed custom alert types.
-Success, Caution, or Warning, simply add the one line after initializing FCAlertView.
+FCAlertView comes with 6 pre-designed alert types: Success, Caution, Warning, Progress, Rating with Hearts, or Rating with Stars, simply add the one line after initializing FCAlertView.

 #### Success